bmacnaughton/action-walk/README.md

 - `fileAction` - called for each file and, if `options.linkAction` is not set, each symbolic link.
 - `linkAction` - called for each symbolic link when `options.linkAction` is set.
 - `otherAction` - called when the entry is not a file, directory, or symbolic link.
-- `stat` - if `lstat` call `fs.lstat` on the entry and add it to the action context. if otherwise truthy use `fs.stat`.
+- `stat` - if `'lstat'` call `fs.lstat` on the entry and add it to the action context's `stat` property. if otherwise truthy use `fs.stat`.
-- `own` - add this to the action context. it is context for the action functions.
+- `own` - add this to the action context. it is your context for the action functions.

 It's possible to call `walk()` with no options but probably not useful unless all you're wanting to do is seed the disk cache with directory entries.
 The